RemoteSensingTools/vSmartMOM.jl/paper.md

 ![Sample scattering phase functions of aerosols (I $\rightarrow$ I and the I $\rightarrow$ Q transition), calculated using Scattering.jl ($r_m$ = 10.0 $\mu$m, $\sigma$ = 1.1, $n_r$ = 1.3, $n_i$ = 0.0, $\lambda$ = 0.65 $\mu$m)](joss_3.png)

 **Scattering.jl** is used for calculating Mie scattering phase-functions for aerosols with specified size distributions and refractive indices.
 This module enables scattering phase-function calculation of atmospheric aerosols with different size distributions, incident wavelengths, and refractive indices.
-It can perform the calculation using either the Siewert NAI-2 [@Siewert:1982] or Domke PCW [@Domke:1975] methods with recent corrections [@Sanghavi:2013b].
+It can perform the calculation using either numerical integration using quadrature points (NAI-2) [@Siewert:1982] or using precomputed tabulations of Wigner 3-j symbols (PCW) [@Domke:1975] with recent corrections [@Sanghavi:2013b].
 State-of-the-art methods like $\delta$-truncation [@Hu:2000] and $\delta$-BGE truncation [@Sanghavi:2015] are used for scalar and vector radiative transfer computations, respectively.
 The module also supports auto-differentiation of the phase function, with respect to the aerosol's size distribution parameters and its complex refractive index.

 # Benchmarks